-There are millions of blogs on the internet, or 600 million blogs to be more precise, so competition is tough when it comes it grabbing the attention of the readers.
-According to a report by the Content Marketing Institute, 60% of the marketers that have taken the time to create a written content strategy consider themselves effective.
+There are millions of blogs on the internet (more than 600 million blogs to be more precise), so competition is tough when it comes to grabbing the attention of the readers.
+According to a report by HubSpot, one in three marketers use their blog or website coupled with SEO to increase search engine traffic.

+One of the biggest mistakes you can make when running a blog is to do it without a content marketing plan as it is essential in directing your marketing efforts.
 Without a content strategy, how will you adapt to the ever-changing search engine requirements, audience attention, and market pressures?

-One of the biggest mistakes you can make when you’re running a blog is to do it without a plan as it is essential in directing your marketing efforts.
-Learn everything you need to know about developing a successful blog content strategy in this article.

 Why Is a Blog Content Strategy Important?

 A content strategy ensures that your content is intentional and aligns with your audience, goals, and products.
 It helps you define your blog topic and purpose, identify your target market, conduct keyword research, set goals, measure success, and create valuable content that will keep readers engaged.

 Having a written content plan will not only increase your chances of succeeding, but also save you a lot of time you would have otherwise wasted on working with the wrong influencers, writing about the wrong topics, and using the wrong promotion strategies.
 Even though you might have a general idea about a few videos or blog posts you want to post, you need to have a plan if you want them to show results.

 Consistently producing high-quality content for your blog can be invaluable for building trust and succeeding in the long run.
 Besides attracting new prospects to your business, You can also use a content strategy to ensure customer satisfaction and sales enablement.

 In order for a plan to be effective, it needs to be goal-oriented.
 Your goal will help you create content as well as allow you to evaluate the success of your blogging.